iJohnnyBNUZ/MscDissertation/README.md

 Show a dialog box with sentence in it.

 ### PostView
-This class is used to update the view of post window.
+This class is used to update the view of post window and provides a list of other online users so they can be @ by the current user in post window.

 #### updatePost(List<String> messageList, ArrayList<String> atUserList)
 Show the messages in messageList in the PostView. atUserList stores the IDs of all online users, which can be @ by user in post window.